RELATES TO: KRS 148.853(2)(b), 241.060(1), 243.030(21), (34), 243.040, 243.050

 Section 3.
 (1) Each lessee of premises located within an entertainment destination center that intends to sell alcoholic beverages by the drink at retail shall apply for and obtain the necessary on-premises licenses under KRS 243.030 and 243.040.

-(2) If permitted by the owner or lessee of the entertainment destination center in the lease, a licensed retail drink licensee may also sell alcoholic beverages from one (1) nonpermanent facility if the facility is located 100 feet or less from the licensee’s permanent premises.
+(2) If permitted by the owner or lessee of the entertainment destination center in the lease, a licensed retail drink licensee may also sell alcoholic beverages from one (1) nonpermanent facility located within the boundaries of the entertainment destination center’s licensed premises.

-(3) Each retail drink licensee shall obtain a supplemental bar license for the nonpermanent location.
+(3) Each retail drink licensee shall obtain a supplemental bar license for the nonpermanent facility.

 (2) Each licensee shall serve all alcoholic beverages in containers bearing the licensee’s trademark, trade name, logo, or other identifying markings unique to that licensee.